-At around $150, the TI-Nspire CX and TI-Nspire CX CAS are among the more expensive calculators available today, but they are well worth the price.
+At around $130, the TI-Nspire CX and TI-Nspire CX CAS not the cheapest graphing calculators available today, but they are well worth the price.
 When Texas Instruments debuted the TI-Nspire line a few years ago, it had a few warts, but with each year, they’ve continued to make massive improvements to both the hardware and software.
 Even at the beginning, I was impressed with how much faster kids caught on to features like fractions, graphing, and tables on the TI-Nspire than they did on the TI-84.
-With the Nspire series, my students spend less time learning calculator code and more time learning math.
-Now with the release of the CX series and OS 3.2, the series even another giant step forward, this is a fully mature platform.
-No longer can Texas Instruments users cling to the good old days of the TI-84 and TI-89 and feel like they honestly have the best the market has to offer.
-The future has arrived.
-The TI-Nspire CX will be TI’s platform of the next decade.
+From remedial Algebra through AP Calculus and my 2012 Illinois state championship math team, the TI-Nspire CX is my top choice for my students.

-- TI-84 vs. TI-Nspire CX CAS Review
+- TI-84 vs. TI-Nspire CX Review

 - How to Replace a TI-Nspire CX Battery